Kernix13/Kernix13/README.md

 - &check; I’m currently planning a JavScript workspace designed for remote work (ask me about it).

-- 🌱 Next on the classroom chalkboard: **OOP, React projects, SASS**.
+- 🌱 Next on the classroom chalkboard: **TypeScript, OOP, React projects, SASS**.

 - 👯 I’m looking to collaborate on **JS generated Guitar Chord SVGs**.